GoogleCloudPlatform/git-gerrit-subcommand/README.md

 The sub-command `submit` squashes all commits in the current branch and submit it to `gerrit`.
 The branch name is used as `Change-Id`.

+## Use with GitHub

+GitHub doesn't have the concept of `CL` nor `change`.
+Instead, GitHub uses pull-request as a communication point between developers.
+But the linear git history still can be achieved with GitHub.
+This tool can be used to get one-commit-per-pull-request as part of practices needed to achieve linear git history.

+### Usage

+Setting git config `gerrit.remoteIsNotGerrit` to `true` is to tell this tool that the remote repo is actually not a gerrit.

+The mechanism is when running `git gerrit submit`, instead of pushing the `'Change-Id'.submit` branch to `refs/for/main` in the remote repo, this tool will just push the branch `'Change-Id'.submit` to remote repo with the same branch name.

+Then you can create a pull-request from this `'Change-Id'.submit` branch.

 ## FAQ

 1. `git gerrit submit` failed due to SSO failure(or network failure etc.), what to do?